Config files

 max_depth: 10

-To collect only files in which data was last modified OR status last changed within the given date range, please set enable_find_mtime and enable_find_ctime to true and enable_find_atime to false.
+To collect only files whose data was last modified or whose status was last changed within the specified date range, set enable_find_mtime

 enable_find_mtime: true